 Tours are available on weekdays and are offered free of charge.
-To make a reservation, please fill out this online form or call 311.
+To make a reservation, please fill out this online form.

 To prepare for your visit, please view the Pre-visit Guide

-In 2010, the Bloomberg Administration launched a rehabilitation project to correct structural issues and preserve the historic building.
-In addition, the project included the installation of a new fire safety system, an energy efficient heating and cooling system, and new electrical service in order to bring the building up to 21st-century standards.
-Through the generous support of private donors, the City was also able to restore the building’s murals, decorative elements, and historic finishes as part of this effort.
+In 2010, the City launched a rehabilitation project to correct structural issues and preserve the historic building.
+The project included the installation of a new fire safety system, an energy efficient heating and cooling system, and new electrical service in order to bring the building up to 21st-century standards.
+Through the support of private donors, the building’s murals, decorative elements, and historic finishes were also conserved.

-Restored in 2011 as part of the rehabilitation project, the City Council Chamber, located on the east side of the second floor, is used for public meetings and ceremonial events.
-Originally two courtrooms, the chamber was reconfigured in 1897 under the direction of architect John H. Duncan, who also installed the wood paneling, the horseshoe-shaped gallery, the ceiling’s decorative plaster, and the bas-reliefs by John Massey Rhind.
-In 1903, the ceiling was completed with a mural series by Taber Sears and assistants George W. Breck and Frederick C. Martin under the direction of architect William Martin Aiken.
+Restored in 2011 as part of the rehabilitation project, the City Council Chamber is used for public meetings and ceremonial events.
+Originally two courtrooms, the chamber was reconfigured in 1897 under the direction of architect John H. Duncan, who also installed the mahogany paneling, horseshoe-shaped gallery, decorative plaster ceiling, and bas-reliefs by John Massey Rhind.
+In 1903, the ceiling was completed with a mural series by Taber Sears.

-The largest room in City Hall, the Bullpen, located on the west side of the second floor, has served as a courtroom, a space for large celebrations, and a meeting room for both the Board of Aldermen (now known as the City Council) and the Board of Estimate.
-In 2002, Mayor Bloomberg turned the room into an open-plan work space, where he works surrounded by his staff.
+The largest room in City Hall, the Bullpen has served as a courtroom, a space for large celebrations, and a meeting room for both the Board of Aldermen (now known as the City Council) and the Board of Estimate.
+In 2002, it became an open-plan work space.